 It knows that at the end of your life, how much you weighed will be the least important part of your legacy.
 And that you are here for more.
 Every tiny step you take in recovery brings you closer to freedom.

-As I have pushed through recovery, my wise mind has gained strength.
+As I’ve pushed through recovery, my wise mind has gained strength.
 But the disordered voice still lingers in the shadows of my mind.
-It seems to come out whenever I am feeling stressed, overwhelmed, afraid, or sad.
-Sometimes it happens so quickly I do not even realize it is there.
+It seems to come out whenever I’m feeling stressed, overwhelmed, afraid, or sad.
+Sometimes it happens so quickly I don’t even realize it’s there.
 Until I am sitting in front of a plate of pasta, at war with myself.
 Silently screaming to myself, “I thought I was past this.”

-I grew up believing that if I worked hard, I would achieve results.
-And I will admit, I am not the most patient person.
+I grew up believing if I worked hard, I’d achieve results.
+And I’ll admit, I’m not the most patient person.
 A recovering perfectionst, I still have to remind myself constantly to let go of my expectations.
 Recovery, and life, are complicated, multi-faceted processes.
 They do not go in a straight line.

 No matter how hard I try to do everything “right” in recovery, it is still a process with ups and downs.

 The truth is- every day in recovery is part of a journey.
-Some of these days will feel amazing, like you are sprinting to the top of a mountain.
-While other days will feel like you are barely clinging to the side of the same mountain.
+Some of these days will feel amazing, like you’re sprinting to the top of a mountain.
+While other days will feel like you’re barely clinging to the side of the same mountain.
 On the worst of days, you may find yourself flat on your face and thinking, “I should be past this by now.”
 And all of these are a normal part of the journey.

 The key to recovery is taking each tiny moment one at a time.